Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

    We highly recommend that you provide the Compilation Report when reporting issues.
 This report, with its detailed information, is a reliable tool for troubleshooting.
-It allows you to share precise insights into your program's compilation, aiding in the swiftly resolving any issues that may arise.
+It allows you to share precise insights into your program's compilation, aiding in swiftly resolving any issues that may arise.

 Version Information
 ===================